TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="http://www.nasa.gov/press-release/nasa-s-big-2022-historic-moon-mission-webb-telescope-images-more" >🔗</a> **[NASA]** NASA’s Big 2022: Historic Moon Mission, Webb Telescope Images, More
 - <a href="https://arstechnica.com/science/2022/12/bill-nelson-came-to-nasa-to-do-two-things-and-hes-all-out-of-bubblegum/" >🔗</a> **[Arstechnica]** Bill Nelson came to NASA to do two things, and he’s all out of bubblegum
 - <a href="https://www.nasaspaceflight.com/2022/12/ariane-5-va259/" >🔗</a> **[NASASpaceflight]** Arianespace to launch three spacecraft, Intelsat talks satellite refresh efforts
 - <a href="https://spacenews.com/quantum-space-raises-15-million-for-cislunar-spacecraft/" >🔗</a> **[SpaceNews]** Quantum Space raises $15 million for cislunar spacecraft
 - <a href="https://arstechnica.com/science/2022/12/nasa-is-negotiating-with-uae-to-provide-an-airlock-for-the-lunar-gateway/" >🔗</a> **[Arstechnica]** After Russia’s exit from the Lunar Gateway, NASA has found a new partner in UAE
-- <a href="https://spacenews.com/united-nations-general-assembly-approves-asat-test-ban-resolution/" >🔗</a> **[SpaceNews]** United Nations General Assembly approves ASAT test ban resolution

 ### Launch-related News 🚀

+- <a href="https://spacenews.com/chinas-landspace-appears-to-be-preparing-to-launch-its-new-methane-fueled-rocket/" >🔗</a> **[SpaceNews]** China’s Landspace appears to be preparing to launch its new methane-fueled rocket
+- <a href="https://spacenews.com/new-launch-vehicles-set-for-test-flights-from-chinas-jiuquan-spaceport/" >🔗</a> **[SpaceNews]** New launch vehicles set for test flights from China’s Jiuquan spaceport
+- <a href="https://spacenews.com/chinese-commercial-methane-fueled-rocket-set-for-first-launch/" >🔗</a> **[SpaceNews]** Chinese commercial methane-fueled rocket set for first launch
-- <a href="https://www.nasaspaceflight.com/2022/12/ariane-5-va259/" >🔗</a> **[NASASpaceflight]** Arianespace to launch three spacecraft, Intelsat talks satellite refresh efforts
+- <a href="https://arstechnica.com/science/2022/12/rocket-report-first-uk-launch-slips-to-2023-ukrainian-rocket-startup-perseveres/" >🔗</a> **[Arstechnica]** Rocket Report: Starship flight test slips to 2023; first methane launch is imminent

 <hr>
   <div align="center">
-  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221213T203239">2022-12-13 20:32:39 UTC</a>
+  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221213T210624">2022-12-13 21:06:24 UTC</a>
   <br>
   <!-- <a href="https://medium.com/@g.h.garrett" target="_blank">Learn to add space launches to your profile here!</a> -->
 </div>